Chapter 18 : 17- Black and Dark

 “I’m okay, thank you.”
 Naomi replied as Ginny embraced her in a hug.

-“... yeh, so when one of our Norwegian Ridgeback’s did give birth, we ended up with three new additions.”
+“... yeah, so when one of our Norwegian Ridgeback’s did give birth, we ended up with three new additions with a fourth still to be hatched.”

 “I bet Hagrid’s pleased.”
 Harry said after Naomi had stopped oohing and ahing over the thought of baby dragons.